kn2tod/pistar-boot-from-usb/README.txt

-Booting Pi-Star from a USB on a Pi4!
+Booting Pi-Star from a USB on a Pi3B+ and Pi4's!

-Modifications can be made to an existing or new image of a Pi-Star system such that it can boot from USB's directly on Raspberry Pi4's.
+Modifications can be made to an existing or new image of a Pi-Star system such that it can boot from USB's directly on Raspberry Pi3B+'s and Pi4's.

 All the current Pi-Star versions are hard-wired to use Micro SD (block) devices.
 The key is to rewire the installation image to use a generic